 Dope is a song that can turn any NON-ARMY into an ARMY and that's a fact.
-The beat, the choreography is on the spot.
+The beat, the choreography are on the spot.

-However, this song too is banned from being broadcasted on South Korean Television because of its "Vulgar lyrics", although fans whether the K-army's or international army's love the song.
+However, this song too is banned from being broadcast on South Korean Television because of its "Vulgar lyrics", although fans whether the K-army's or international army's love the song.

 6) Boyz With Fun

 The track "Boyz With Fun" is the song with the most energetic live performances.